Identities and the Media: Feminism

 looking down the camera playfully and winking

-at the audience, she is controlling ‘the gaze’ and
+at the audience, she is controlling ‘the gaze’ and is thus empowered.
+However, like so many other

 post-feminist texts which openly acknowledge